Deezbec/Chocolater/README.md

 ### Known issues:
 1) if there is no "#\\\\\\" in the end of .csv file, it does not work properly
+2) if program has version added via /, package link breaks